ImageMagick/Usage-Markdown/morphology/index.md

 [![\[IM Text\]](kernel_rotated_list2.gif)](kernel_rotated_list2.gif)

 You can also do the same for any 'single' built-in named kernel IM, using the same flags in the argument section of those kernels.
-For example here I take a symmetrical '`Blur`' kernel and expand it into a 90 degree rotated list using a '`>`' flag.
+For example, here I take a symmetrical '`Blur`' kernel and expand it into a 90 degree rotated list using a '`>`' flag.

 ~~~
  kernel2image -12.1 -n -ml ''   "Blur:0x1>"  blur_kernels.gif